jwt2706/dotfiles/README.md

 <h1 align="center">~/dotfiles</h1>

-Some dotfile configs I have
+Just some configs I don't wanna have to rewrite